Sid622/PCA-Factor-Model-w-Monte-Carlo-Validation/README.md

 Overview:
 This project identifies risk factors that drive portfolio returns by applying dimensionality reduction to historical stock data.
 PCA shows that portfolio variance can be explained by about 3-4 systematic factors.
 This stability is later validated through a Monte Carlo simulation.

+How PCA works Mathematically:

+1. Standardize data

+Z = (X- mu)/std
+Each stock gets a mean of 0 and std of 1, preventing high volatility stocks from taking over.

+2. Compute Correlation Matrix

+Shows how each stock correlates with every other stock with a 15x15 matrix.

+3. Eigenvalue Decomposition
+lambda = diagonal matrix of eigenvalues (how much variance each PC explains) V = matrix of eigenvectors (the direction of each PC in the 15x15 matrix)

+4. Calculate Factor Loadings
+Convert eigenvectors to interpretable loadings (correlations between stocks and PC's).

 1. Data Collection